curry-packages/failfree/README.md

 -----------------------

-The objective is this tool is to verify that all operations are non-failing, i.e., their evaluation does not result in a failure, if they are called with the correct arguments which satisfy the non-failing precondition of the operation.
+The objective is this tool is to verify that all operations are non-failing, i.e., their evaluation does not result in a failure, if they are called with arguments satisfying the non-failing precondition of the operation.

 Example:

-    -- The operation `head` does not fail if this precondition is satisfied: head_nonfail xs = not (null xs)
+    -- The operation `head` does not fail if this precondition is satisfied: head'nonfail xs = not (null xs)

     head (x:xs) = x